 All accommodations are complete with air conditioning, ceiling fans, TVs, Wi-Fi, Nespresso machines, Mini Bar, safe, Bamford toiletries, bathrobes and slippers.

 The tiny island of Mustique, meaning mosquito for the supposed shape of the island, is situated southeast of the island of St Vincent and is the second island in the chain of the Grenadines.
-Mustique is accessible by a small domestic flight from the airports at St Lucia or Barbados and guests will be greeted on arrival and transferred to the hotel, just a 4 minute drive away.
+Mustique is accessible by a small domestic flight from the airports at St Lucia or Barbados and guests will be greeted on arrival and transferred to the hotel, just a four-minute drive away.

 Food and drink

 Choose to dine in the main house or on the beach at the Veranda restaurant and the Beach Café.
-Dinner at the Veranda is intimate and cosy, serving contemporary twists on classic Caribbean cuisine.
+Dinner at the Veranda is intimate and cozy, serving contemporary twists on classic Caribbean cuisine.
 There are smaller sharing plates or larger main sized dishes, incorporating traditional cooking methods of smoking or open-flame grilling.

 The Beach Café is a more relaxed affair, with leisurely lunches being served under the sway of palms alongside white sands.
 Dishes are a fusion of Caribbean and Mediterranean with fish and lobster burger being served alongside Dukkah spiced lamb koftas.
 There is also a range of fresh vegetarian and vegan dishes to enjoy.
-Interactive dining experiences happen at the Beach Café with a Saturday night beach bonfire cook-off and their popular ice cream parlour.
+Interactive dining experiences happen at the Beach Café with a Saturday night beach bonfire cook-off and their popular ice cream parlor.

 Basils bar is a treasure on the island of Mustique, once serving drinks to passing sailors, the bar now serves delicious cocktails, light lunches and freshly grilled seafood.
 Sunset Sunday offers dinner with live local music as an atmospheric way to finish the week.